jbccollins/fullstack-typescript/SETUP_README.md

 - Add Nodemailer as a feature
 - Add husky/prettier/eslint description of features and scripts to the readme
 - Add description of github actions and slackbot integration
+- Add a setup bash script
+    - Use a Brewfilefor brew installations
 - Audit the various tsconfig and package.json module aliases and such.
 See what can be extended.
     - This globals key in the "jest" section of the package.json was causing @server imports to fail in jest